Should I Get An MBA?

 Studying a Master of Business Administration (MBA) has the potential to set you on the path towards attaining your dream job and fulfilling your career aspirations.
-It’s a qualification that can add depth to your professional experience and is looked upon favourably among top employers – 88 per cent of organisations surveyed in the 2016 Corporate Recruiters Survey planned to hire MBAs in 2016.
+It’s a qualification that can add depth to your professional experience and is looked upon favourably by top employers – 88 per cent of organisations surveyed in the 2016 Corporate Recruiters Survey planned to hire MBAs in 2016.
 An MBA is also a great way to improve business know-how, build practical skills, develop your management and leadership potential, and grow your professional network.

 But with so many postgraduate course options out there, how do you know whether getting an MBA is the right career move?
 If you’re considering an MBA, ask yourself the following questions: